RyanMKrol/create-noodle-app/README.md

 This CLI tool will do these tasks for me, speeding up the spin-up time for creating a new Node project!

-**More importantly this will also help me codify the lessons I've learned, allowing me to benefit from my learnings automatically in future projects.**
+Most importantly this will also help me codify the lessons I've learned, allowing me to benefit from my learnings automatically in future projects.

 ## Sources